posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

      labeled `awaiting 2-PR`
    * If no issue exists, open one and wait for it to reach the `awaiting 2-PR` stage before submitting the pull request
-1. Open the pull request, mentioning the appropriate issue(s)
+1. Open the pull request, mentioning the appropriate issue(s) in the pull request message body
    * The pull request is expected to have appropriate unit tests
    * The pull request must pass its CI run before merging will be considered
-1. [Maintainers only] Update referenced issues to the `awaiting 3-merge` stage
+   * Code coverage is expected to not worsen
 1. Make sure all status checks are green (e.g. CLA check, CI, etc.)
 1. Address any review comments
 1. [Maintainers only] Merge the pull request
 1. [Maintainers only] Update affected issues to be:
    1. Closed (with an appropriate `closed-` label)
    1. The stage is set to `awaiting 4-validation`
-   1. The issue and pull request are attached to the current milestone
+   1. The issue(s) are attached to the current milestone
    1. Register OSS usage
    1. Email CELA about any 3rd-party usage changes